jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ## Overview

-This project is a **Unity-based industrial simulation** of a robotic drone assembly cell.
+This project is a **Unity-based simulation** of a robotic drone assembly cell.
 It reproduces an automated production process in which three articulated robotic arms collaborate to assemble a drone through physically realistic interactions, coordinated motion sequences, and differentiated gripping mechanisms.

-The simulation is intended for **virtual process validation** in industrial and academic contexts, drawing inspiration from systems similar to those found in **Festo-type** automation platforms.
+The simulation is intended for **virtual process validation** in technical and academic contexts.

 ### Key Features

-- 🦾 **Three coordinated robotic arms** (Alpha, Beta, Omega) with ArticulationBody physics
+- 🦾 **Four coordinated robotic arms** (Alpha, Beta, Omega, Paletizador) with ArticulationBody physics
-- 🔄 **4-stage assembly orchestration** with JSON-driven sequences
+- 🔄 **8-stage assembly orchestration** with JSON-driven sequences
 - ⚙️ **Dual end effectors**: Gripper (`Brazos.cs`) and Suction Cup (`Ventosa.cs`)
 - 🎯 **Proximity-based snap system** for component assembly
 - 📊 **Coroutine-based asynchronous execution** with dependency management
 - 🔧 **World-space preservation** to prevent rotation artifacts
 - 🏭 **Production spawner** with staggered coroutine-based part instantiation
+- 📦 **Palletizer arm** with dual-cart rotation system — continuous packing cycle synchronized with assembly time

 ---